EdMatrix/edmatrix.github.io/about.md

 ---
 # About EdMatrix

-EdMatrix is a cooperative effort to create a directory of Education Standards.
-The emphasis is on Education Data standards but important Competency & Achievement standards and Design & Practice standards are also included.
+EdMatrix is a cooperative effort to create a directory of Learning Data Standards.
+The primary dimensions by which the standards are categorized are [A Taxonomy of Learning Data Standards](/Dimensions#taxonomy) (vertical) and [A Four-Layer Framework for Data Standards](/Dimensions#fourlayer) (horizontal).
+Please explore those descriptions to better interpret the table.

 Source to the site is [on GitHub here](https://github.com/EdMatrix/edmatrix.github.io).